-153 This practice was contrary to traditional tradecraft in open source collection, about information, wanting to publish as soon as possible.155 Additionally, many members of the staff and the CETC Director noted that they did not know who needed to know the threat information, and so they often distributed the information as widely as possible.156
+about information, wanting to publish as soon as possible.155 Additionally, many members of the staff and the CETC Director noted that they did not know who needed to know the threat information, and so they often distributed the information as widely as possible.156

 The speed and volume of reporting created mixed operational results.
 Immediate threats were posted into an FBI managed system, eGuardian, that alerted the FBI and State, Local, Tribal, and Territorial (SLTT) partners and allowed them to conduct further investigation.
-The threat would also be disseminated in an OSIR.
-Initially, the Watch received complaints from the FBI about the "crap" being sent through eGuardian for the CETC Director stated that this problem with the FBI was a matter of growing pains into the new role and that CETC no longer receives complaints from the FBI on eGuardian matters because more stringent standards for posting exist.
+157 The threat would also be disseminated in an OSIR.
+Initially, the Watch 158 received complaints from the FBI about the "crap" being sent through eGuardian because the FBI would have to investigate each threat.
+159 The CETC Director stated that this problem with the FBI was a matter of growing pains into the new role and that CETC no longer receives complaints from the FBI on eGuardian matters because more stringent standards for posting exist.
 However, this focus comes at a cost to supporting other I&A mission space and likely has little impact on responding to threats of violence in the United States.
-Threats of violence were not a focused collection effort previously because of the massive "criminal activity, violence, things going out there," and that I&A, "would not put a dent in it." and that I&A, "would not put a dent in it."
-However, this focus comes are cost to support the previously because of the massive "criminal activity, violence, things going out there," and that a.
-CETC leadership provided unclear direction.
+Threats of violence were not a focused collection effort previously because of the massive "criminal activity, violence, things going out there," and that I&A, "would not put a dent in it."
+161 Given that DHS and DOD are the primary readers of OSIRs, whether law enforcement acts on the information is unclear.
+162 At best, anecdotal evidence exists of threat reporting's value to SLTT and the FBI, 163 but there is clear evidence that OSIRs are no longer being utilized in intelligence.
+164 In FY2019 and FY2020, only 7% and 9% of OSIRs were used in finished intelligence, respectively.
+165 OSIRs are raw intelligence reports that are supposed to be used to inform finished analytical products to answer key intelligence questions, and that is not happening with the current threat posture of CETC.